MorganCThomas/MolScore/README.md

 # When the program exits, all recorded smiles will be saved and the monitor app (if selected) will be closed
 ```

+**Note: A generative language model with MolScore already implemented can be found [here](https://github.com/MorganCThomas/SMILES-RNN).**

 ## Usage
 Once `molscore` has been implemented into a generative model, the objective needs to be defined!
 Writing a JSON file is a pain though so instead a streamlit app is provided do help.